 Gyros Breakfast Burritos, what a way to start the day!
-Spinach, beef, yogurt, feta cheese and cucumbers…this makes breakfast burrito recipe (or dinner) positively delicious.
+Spinach, beef, yogurt, and cucumbers…this breakfast (or dinner) burrito recipe is positively delicious.

 Do you hear it?
 The school bell is about to ring.

 The backpacks are getting dusted off and filled.
 But backpacks aren’t the only thing that need filled.
 The breakfast table should be part of the back-to-school plan.

 A better breakfast

 If you’re headed to school of work, breakfast should have at least 3 food groups to provide sustained energy until the next meal rolls around.
 That means some high-quality protein, whole grains, fruits, vegetables, or dairy.

 The benefits of breakfast range from kids doing better in school with fewer behavioral issues, to maintaining a more normal weight, more energy, and a better mood.